kkkgabriel/50.003ESC/README.md

 1. Download Node.js and npm (npm comes together with node) For non ubuntu users, go to [Node.js](https://nodejs.org/en/download/package-manager/) and follow their instructions.
-For ubuntu users, use this in your terminal:
+For ubuntu users, use this in your terminal: <br>
 `curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -
 sudo apt-get install -y nodejs`

-	You can verify if you have successfully installed node and npm, or if you already have them with these lines:
+	You can verify if you have successfully installed node and npm, or if you already have them with these lines: <br>
 `node -v`
 	`npm -v`

-2. Clone the repo from github, by entering the following line into the terminal.
+2. Clone the repo from github, by entering the following line into the terminal. <br>
  `git clone https://github.com/kkkgabriel/50.003ESC.git`

-3. In your terminal, navigate into the directory and install the packages with:
+3. In your terminal, navigate into the directory and install the packages with: <br>
 `npm install`

-4. Test the app by deploying the HTTP server locally `nodemon app`
+4. Test the app by deploying the HTTP server locally <br>
+`nodemon app`

-5. Open your browser and key in: `127.0.0.1` in the address bar.
+5. Open your browser and key in: `localhost:3000` in the address bar.
 If it doesn't work, seek help.

 **Node.js**<br>
 Reference tutorials (These are some youtube tutorials of some basic git usages):<br>